gatsbyjs/gatsby/docs/docs/routing.md

 title: Routing
 ---

 Part of what makes Gatsby sites so fast is that a lot of the work is done at build time and the running site is using mostly [static content](/docs/adding-app-and-website-functionality/#static-pages).
-Specifically, each page is its own HTML file that's generated at build time.
-During that process, Gatsby creates paths to access those files, handling routing for you.
+During that process, Gatsby creates paths to access that content, handling routing for you.
 Navigating in a Gatsby app requires an understanding of what those paths are and how they're generated.

 Alternatively, your application may include functionality that cannot be handled at build time or through [rehydration](/docs/adding-app-and-website-functionality/#how-hydration-makes-apps-possible).
 This includes things like authentication or retrieving dynamic content.
 To handle those pages, you can make use of [client-only routes](/docs/client-only-routes-and-user-authentication) using [`@reach/router`](/docs/reach-router-and-gatsby/) which is built into Gatsby.